paulross/PythonExtensionPatterns/doc/sphinx/source/simple_example.rst

         {NULL, NULL, 0, NULL} /* Sentinel */
     };

-Then we have a structure that defines the module itself, its name and so on.
+Then we create a `PyModuleDef`_ structure that defines the module itself, its name and so on.
 Note that this references the ``module_methods`` structure above:

 .. code-block:: c